 The good news is online gaming platforms like BC.Game are aware of these challenges.
 They have made it their objective to support as many tokens as possible and launch as many games as possible without sacrificing distinctive characteristics that make them so desirable.
 And most importantly, made their user interface (UI) intuitive and easy to use.
 By this, gamers can easily navigate, wheel through the different offerings, and dabble once they deposit any of the over 15 supported cryptocurrencies.

 The User Interface (UI) Problem

 From this, it boils down to usability.
 This simply refers to the ease of use by a user interfacing with the technology.
 There are different heuristics to measure usability.
-Some of them include memorability gauged by the comfort of the gamer to re-establish proficiency after some times, learnability measured by how easy it is for a gamer to navigate on the first date of interaction, and error rate determined by the number of errors made by the gamer and how quickly they recover.
+Some of them include memorability gauged by the gamer’s comfort to re-establish proficiency after some time.
+It also includes learnability measured by how easy it is for a gamer to navigate on the first interaction and error rate determined by the number of errors made by the gamer and how quickly they recover.

 Improving the Blockchain Games UI

 For new users, getting to wade through applications via unconventional user interfaces (UI) can be a steep learning curve forcing some to revert to centralised gaming applications despite their advantages.
 Therefore, they can focus on building superior applications with baked-in benefits in blockchain gaming.
 Still, they can, at any time, ensure ease of use, diversifying their objectives to cut across gamers of all categories.
 Investing in the user interface (UI) often translates to better onboarding rates.